aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-text/update-properties-of-a-paragraph-by-index-in-a-powerpoint-presentation/_index.md

 The Aspose for Cloud SDKs can be downloaded from the following page: [Available SDKs](https://docs.aspose.cloud/slides/available-sdks/).

 ## **SDK Examples**
+Update the second paragraph in the first shape on the first slide.
+Set text alignment to Justify.
+Set Margin Left to 30pt.
+Set Space Before to 20pt.
+The storage name is "Main".
+The folder name is "Data".

 {{< tabs tabTotal="11" tabID="5" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Python" tabName6="Node.js" tabName7="Android" tabName8="C++" tabName9="Perl" tabName10="Swift" tabName11="Go" >}}

 {{< tab tabNum="1" >}}